Geldern-Kapellen

-Kapellen an der Fleuth is a village of about 2600 people in northwest Germany near the border of the Netherlands.
+Kapellen an der Fleuth is a village of about 2700 people in northwest Germany near the border of the Netherlands.
 Since 1969 the village has been a part of the city of Geldern.
-Kapellen lies in the Niederrhein (Lower Rhine) in the northwest part of German Federal State of Nordrhein-Westfalen.
+Kapellen an der Fleuth lies in the Niederrhein (Lower Rhine) in the northwest part of German Federal State of Nordrhein-Westfalen.
 The village is approximately 72 km from Düsseldorf, 16 km from the Rhine River at Xanten and 180 km from Amsterdam, Netherlands.

-Kapellen located in the left (western) bank of the Lower Rhine.
+Kapellen an der Fleuth is located in the left (western) bank of the Lower Rhine.

 Because there are other European areas named Kapellen/Capellen, in January 2020 the village was renamed with the distinctive name Kapellen an der Fleuth.
 The village is traversed by the Issumer Fleuth, a tributary to the Niers River.

 Towns nearby are Sonsbeck to its north, Kevelaer in its West, northeast is Issum; Geldern is to its south.

-The Weeze Airport Niederrhein is just 21 km northwest of Kapellen.
+The Weeze Airport Niederrhein is just 21 km northwest of Kapellen an der Fleuth.
 This airport has regular flights around Europe.
 This airport is also referred to as Düsseldorf-Weeze Airport or Düsseldorf-North Airport.